Captive insurance: Captive manager

 Reiss created the first captive management company, International Risk Management Limited (IRML), in Bermuda in 1962 to provide the administration of his client's captives (this is now part of the Aon Corporation).
 Most captive management is usually outsourced to a captive manager located in the jurisdiction that holds the primary license for the captive.

 In the US, most captive managers are small administrative services providers.
-They don’t draft insurance policies, which is generally the function of a senior insurance or corporate lawyer; they don’t price policies, which is done by a property and casualty insurance underwriter; and they don’t purport to be responsible for state or federal tax issues, which is what a tax lawyer does.
+They don’t draft insurance policies, which is generally the function of a senior insurance or corporate lawyer; they don’t price policies, which is done by an actuary or underwriter; and they don’t purport to be responsible for state or federal tax issues, which is what a tax lawyer does.
 Other captive management firms provide a full turnkey service to include all aspects of forming and managing a captive insurer on an ongoing basis, which would include professionals that understand the insurance, tax, and legal aspects of a captive.
 The middle market is the area of growth for captive managers because more than 90% of Fortune 500 companies already do captives, according to Capstone Associated Services Ltd., a comprehensive manager of small captive insurers with over 140 captives formed for the middle market in the last 15+ years.

 Captive insurance companies are creatures of the Internal Revenue Code.
 Over 75% of the world’s captives are associated with the United States because these insurance arrangements are encouraged under the Internal Revenue Code.
 Because captives are sophisticated tax structures (having been the subject of dozens of cases and rulings by the IRS, the Tax Court and various appellate courts over the past 70 years) captive owners often engage tax professionals in addition to captive managers that simply provide administrative services.

-Micro captives
+Micro-captives

 Over 90 percent of Fortune 1000 companies and many successful middle market businesses have captives.
 Over half of all property and casualty premiums that are written, are written through captives.

-The Section 831(b) or "small" P&C captive, also known as a "micro captive" is used by midsize companies looking for cost-effective ways to transfer risk.
+Under the US tax code, a Section 831(b) or "small" property/casualty captive, also known as a "micro-captive" is used by midsize companies looking for cost-effective ways to transfer risk.
 Captive experts say an 831(b) introduces middle market companies to alternative risk transfer and its benefits, providing this class of insurance buyers a valuable cost-saving tool long utilized by Fortune 1000 companies.
-The Section 831(b) captive or “small” property and casualty captive is one of the most popular choices for middle market companies.
+During the early 2010s The Section 831(b) captive or "small" property and casualty captive insurance became a popular choice for middle market companies.
+This also led to a proliferation of captive insurance as an illegal tax shelter, whereby clients paid premiums up to the statutory deduction limit to entities that did not actually pool risk.
+The IRS took notice of these transactions and took a series of enforcement actions against them.

-Sheltering income from taxes

-Captive insurance policies can be "designed so that the risks they insure are so unlikely that the captives will never pay out a claim and all those premiums will go back to the business owners or their heirs with little or no tax."